M-arcus/cloudron-docs/docs/documentation/email.md

 Once setup, you can verify the PTR record [https://mxtoolbox.com/ReverseLookup.aspx](here).

-## Required DNS records for email

 ## Blacklisting domains and IPs for email

-## Email security

-*   Cloudron checks against the [Zen Spamhaus DNSBL](https://www.spamhaus.org/zen/) before accepting mail.
-*   Email can only be accessed with IMAP over TLS (IMAPS).
-*   Email can only be relayed (including same-domain emails) by authenticated users using SMTP/STARTTLS.
-*   Cloudron ensures that `MAIL FROM` is the same as the authenticated user.
-Users cannot spoof each other.
-*   All outbound mails from Cloudron are `DKIM` signed.
-*   Cloudron automatically sets up SPF, DMARC policies in the DNS for best email delivery.
-*   All incoming mail is scanned via `Spamassasin`.
+Domains and IPs can be blacklisted on the mail server by editing files under `/home/yellowtent/platformdata/mail/haraka-config`.
+Note that these settings are part of the backup and thus persisted across migrations and restores.

+* `connect.rdns_access.blacklist` - Add IP addresses here (one per line) to block IPs
+* `mail_from.access.blacklist` - Add mail addresses here (one per line) to block specific addresses

+The mail server needs to be restarted using `docker restart mail` after editing the files above.

-## Notifications
+## Email Notifications

 The Cloudron will notify the Cloudron administrator via email if apps go down, run out of memory, low disk space, have updates available etc.

-You will have to setup a 3rd party service like [Cloud Watch](https://aws.amazon.com/cloudwatch/) or [UptimeRobot](http://uptimerobot.com/) to monitor the Cloudron itself.
-You can use `https://my.<domain>/api/v1/cloudron/status` as the health check URL.

-## Email check list
+## Mail server setup check list

 * If you are unable to receive mail, first thing to check is if your VPS provider lets you receive mail on port 25.